christiancable/nexus5ive/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the [GNU GPL v2](LICENCE)

 ## References
-This document was adapted from [briandk](https://gist.github.com/briandk/) [open-source contribution guidelines](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)
+This document was adapted from [briandk's](https://gist.github.com/briandk/) excellent [open-source contribution guidelines](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)